cosmos/sdk-tutorials/voter/index.md

 ## Requirements

-This tutorial requires [Starport](https://docs.starport.network/) v0.15.1\.
-The tutorial is based on this specific version of Starport.
+This tutorial requires [Starport](https://docs.starport.network/) v0.15.1.

+**Important** The tutorial is based on this specific version of Starport and is not supported for other versions.

 The Starport tool is the easiest way to build a blockchain and accelerates chain development.